Limelight Apple Trees

 Limelight is best planted in an open, sunny spot, away from frost pockets.
 They are not self-fertile, which means they need other apples planted nearby to aid pollination.
 For suitable partners, you can view our full range of apple trees here.

 They are tidy and compact making them suitable for small gardens.
 They look great in an orchard, as a specimen in a lawn or worked into an informal or cottage garden planting scheme.

 Why not try lining your driveway with apple trees?
 Their blossom is very attractive to bees and looks beautiful in spring, followed by their highly decorative and delicious fruits through summer and well into autumn.

-Look out for: Limelight apple trees can have some susceptibility to scab.
+Look out for: These trees can have some susceptibility to scab.
 This can be controlled for the following season by pruning out infected branches, removing any fallen fruit or debris and burning.

 Did You Know?